House of Monok: Lords in Monok

-John II, son of Simon Monoky, became the new Lord of Monok after the death of his father, later being granted the title Lordship of Megyaszó until his death in 1400.
-The Monoky were loyal to and sometimes active fought for Hungary throughout various conflicts including, but not limited to, the Crusades, the Neapolitan Campaign, the Battle of Szendő, the Battle of Sibiu, the Havasalföld Campaign, the Battle of Rigómez, and the campaigns of King Matthias.
-During the 14th century, under rule of one of the first Lords over Monok, a castle was erected in the center of the village of Monok which would become known as "Monoky Castle."
-Michael Monoky de Monok I, son of John II, then took the possessions of his father for a large portion of the 1400s, becoming the Lord of Monok upon the death of his father.

 Michael II's son, Nicholas I, would inherit Monok when his father died, and Nicholas I's son, Michael Monoky de Monok III, reigned in the latter half of the 1400s.
-Mihály Monoky de Monok II held power until his death in the early 1500s, and during his tenure became a Baron of Lúcz, due to the Monoks' blood relation to the House of Lúcz.
+Mihály Monoky de Monok II held power until his death in the early 1500s, and during his tenure became a Lord of Lúcz, due to the Monoks' blood relation to the House of Lúcz.
 However, the Barony of Lúcz would later be lost near permanently after the death of the Monok main line in the 17th century.
 It is from Mihály Monoky de Monok II that the first coat of arms of the Monok dynasty is documented.

-Francis Monoky de Monok (Francis I), son of Michael III, would inherit the lands of his predecessor and die with them 1549.
-Francis I would become next Lord, after the passing of his father.
-During the reign of Francis I, the Tripartitum was published, the document affirmed the noble status and privileges of the Monoks through the Tripartitum's assertion of equality of nobility and defending nobility from the authority of the crown.